 This model is being used to screen for neuroprotective agents in the NINDS-funded CINAPS project.

 A 436 bp human alpha-synuclein cDNA bearing a familial Parkinson's disease-linked A53T missense mutation was inserted downstream of a mouse prion protein promoter.
 This MoPrP-Hualpha-Syn(A53T) transgene was used for pronuclear injection into one-cell (C3H/HeJ x C57BL/6J) hybrid mouse embryos.
 The resulting Hualpha-Syn(A53T) transgenic mice (founder line G2-3) were subsequently backcrossed to C57BL/6J mice for at least 20 generations prior to arrival at The Jackson Laboratory.
+The transgene integrated into chromosome 10 causing an 48,317 bp deletion in 2310039L15Rik.
 Upon arrival, transgenic mice were additionally bred to C57BL/6J mice to establish the colony.